fletchjp/MERG-Arduino-Software/ArduinoBoost166/README.md

 ## ArduinoBoost166Function.ino

-This will not compile with an error ino
+This will not compile with an error when compiled for a DUE.

 c:\Users\john\Documents\Arduino\libraries\BoostForArduino\src/boost/functional/hash/detail/hash_float.hpp:96:41